victorgabillon/shakmaty_python_binding/README.md

-# shakmaty binding for python
+# Shakmaty binding for python

 A Python binding for the Rust library shakmaty, using pyo3 and maturin.